-Therefore, from this result, we can conclude that TLC analysis correlated well with the HPLC quantification.
-Thus, TLC analysis can be used for detection of ergosterol on the field palms as it is a more convenient and can be carried out on site besides suitable for large field survey during the census.
+Therefore, from this result, we could conclude that TLC analysis correlated well with the HPLC quantification.
+Thus, TLC analysis could be used for detection of ergosterol on the field palms as it is a more convenient and can be carried out on site besides suitable for large field survey during the census.
 Seitz et al. (1977) also suggested that preparative TLC and spectrophotometry could be used to estimate ergosterol if HPLC equipment is not available.
-Furthermore, according to Naewbanij et al. (1984) TLC can detect ergosterol as low as 1 μg g-1.
+Furthermore, according to Naewbanij et al. (1984), TLC may detect ergosterol as low as 1 μg g-1.
 In addition, ergosterol concentration also demonstrated a positive relationship between Ganoderma biomass and BSR development in artificially inoculated germinated seeds and seedlings.
-Moreover, ergosterol may be detected as early as 6 hours and 3 days after inoculation on germinated seeds and seedlings respectively using MAE method.
-In addition, the comparison between different extraction method was conducted and has been reported in Muniroh et al. (2014) and showed that MAE was the most efficient compared to the NAE and USE methods.
+Moreover, ergosterol may be detected as early as six hours and three days after inoculation on germinated seeds and seedlings respectively using MAE method.
+In addition, the comparison between different extraction method was conducted and has been reported by Muniroh et al. (2014) that showed MAE as the most efficient compared to NAE and USE methods.
 Therefore, the use of MAE method in extracting ergosterol is suitable for the detection of BSR disease in field palms.